Black Lives Matter mural in Vermont vandalized with mud, oil

-MONTPELIER, Vt.
-(AP) - The vandalism of a Black Lives Matter mural that was painted on the street in front of Vermont’s statehouse is under investigation, police said.
+The vandalism of a Black Lives Matter mural that was painted on the street in front of Vermont’s statehouse is under investigation, police said.

 Hundreds gathered Saturday in Montpelier to paint the mural, which said “Black Lives Matter” in yellow letters.
 But Montpelier police say the painting was smeared with mud, dirt and oil early on Sunday, and graffiti was sprayed on the sidewalk nearby.